 Pretty in Pink

-Still the most popular colour, white kitchen cabinets are probably the easiest colour to use in the kitchen and help the room stay fresh, bright and clean.
+Still the most popular color, white kitchen cabinets are probably the easiest color to use in the kitchen and help the room stay fresh, bright, and clean.

 If you want a more contemporary kitchen, go for marble or white quartz worktops and handleless doors.
-Gloss white kitchens epitomise that sleek contemporary look.
+Gloss-white kitchens epitomize that sleek contemporary look.

-The beauty of wood is that it works perfectly with any colour.
+The beauty of wood is that it works perfectly with any color.
 You could opt for a wood island with sage green or dark blue cabinets.